 - Various countries have recognized that golf tourists tend to spend more than average tourists and are therefore investing a lot to reap the benefits of extra foreign revenue.

-- Golf attracts thousands of travelers every year whether for entertainment, primary motivation, or secondary activity.
+- Golf attracts thousands of new travelers every year, both as the primary motivation for travel, and as a secondary activity.

 - 85% of consumers use their phones to book travel activities, including restaurant reservations and sightseeing tours.

-- The golf travel industry overall in the United States is a $20.5 billion business.
+- The golf tourism market size overall in the United States is a $20.5 billion business.

 - Prior to the pandemic, Worldwide golf tour operator sales had notched up a seventh consecutive year of growth.